Habitual traffic offender

 If the offenses that led to the HTO were caused by drug or alcohol dependency, you may request a hearing to have your license revocation stayed (not imposed).
 A stay may be granted if:

-To request a stay hearing, complete a Habitual Traffic Offender Hearing Request and mail or fax it to us at:
+To request a stay hearing, complete a Habitual Traffic Offender Hearing Request (English, Español, Русский, and more) and a Driving Declaration (English, Español, Việt and more) and send them to us at: